 Include white space

-Your newsletter is a great way to get your message across, but often it’s the white space that lets your reader breath and notices the key points.
+Your newsletter is a great way to get your message across, but often it’s the white space that lets your reader breathe and notice the key points.
 Don’t overcrowd your newsletter.
 It can be visual and instructive without being overwhelming.

 Making it funny